 Homemade granola will keep for at least a month in an airtight container at room temperature.

 Do you love oats as much as we do?
+Check out our other favorite base recipes made with oats!

 Homemade granola is super easy.
 Once you make it, you will never buy store bought again!
 Oats, nuts, oil, a little sweetener, & dried fruit is all it takes!